| Title: | Loglikelihood Adjustment for Extreme Value Models |

 The adjustment is based on a robust sandwich estimator of the parameter covariance matrix, based on the methodology in Chandler and Bate (2007).
 This can be used for cluster correlated data when interest lies in the parameters of the marginal distributions, or for performing inferences that are robust to certain types of model misspecification.

-The main function is alogLik
+The main function is alogLik, which works in an

 object-oriented way, operating on fitted model objects.